Satiric misspelling: Misspelled animal names

 Various different instances of intentional misspellings of animal names have been made as internet memes.
-The mid-2000s lolcat memes used spellings such as kitteh for kitten.
+The mid-2000s lolcat memes used spellings such as kitteh for kitty.

-"Le Monke" is a meme featuring a deliberate misspelling of "monkey" over the image of a morbidly obese orangutan.
-"Monke" has also been used in the meme "Return to Monke", which satirically claims human civilization was a mistake and that the best course of action is a return to a primitive lifestyle.

-The 2013 Doge meme is a deliberate misspelling of dog.

 The internet slang of DoggoLingo, which appeared around the same time, spells dog as doggo and also includes respelled words for puppy (pupper) and other animals such as bird (birb) and snake (snek).
 Respellings in DoggoLingo usually alter the pronunciation of the word.

 Other significant respellings

 Along the same lines, intentional misspellings can be used to promote a specific negative attribute, real or perceived, of a product or service.
 This is especially effective if the misspelling is done by replacing part of the word with another that has identical phonetic qualities.

 Journalists may make a politicized editorial decision by choosing to differentially retain (or even create) misspellings, mispronunciations, ungrammaticisms, dialect variants, or interjections.

 The British political satire magazine Private Eye has a long-standing theme of insulting the law firm Carter-Ruck by replacing the R with an F to read Carter-Fuck.
 The law firm once requested that Private Eye cease spelling its name like that; the magazine then started spelling it "Farter-Fuck".
 Likewise, Private Eye often refers to The Guardian as The Grauniad, due to the newspaper's early reputation for typographical errors.